apace100/origins-docs/docs/types/entity_condition_types/scoreboard.md

 [Entity Condition Type](../entity_condition_types.md)

-Compares the value of a scoreboard objective on the player to a specified value.
+Compares the score of the entity from a specified scoreboard objective to a specified value.

 Type ID: `origins:scoreboard`